Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 These drawing tablets have a built-in computer inside, that allows them to work independently without needing to be connected to an external computer like the traditional drawing tablets.

-There are so many good standalone tablets out there that it was kind of difficult to decide which tablet should hold the first spot.
+There are so many good standalone tablets out there that it was kind of difficult to pick one tablet over the other.

-After having a good look, it was clear that the Microsoft Surface Pro is the best standalone drawing tablet you can get as it brings a lot to the table.
+After having a good look, it is clear that the Microsoft Surface Pro brings a lot to the table and it totally deserves the title of the “best standalone drawing tablet” in the market.

 The Surface Pro 7 comes with a 12.3-inch screen that is small enough to be portable but still has a sufficiently large screen that it doesn’t feel cramped while drawing.